Gunner92/ts-mui-nextjs-starter/content/pages/index.md

-          Our app provides personalized tips to help you quickly adjust to new time zones.By optimizing your melatonin usage, sunlight exposure, and caffeine intake, you can minimize the effects of jet lag.Sync your body clock properly and start every trip feeling energized.Whether you're on a short or long-haul flight, you'll have all the tips you need for a smooth and comfortable journey!
+          Our app provides personalized tips to help you quickly adjust to new time zones.By optimizing your melatonin usage, sunlight exposure, and caffeine intake, you can minimize the effects of jet lag.
         image:
           type: Image
           url: >-